bmcguir2/viewspectrum/readme.txt

 > modS(x)	#linear intensity scaling factor
 > modV(x)	#vlsr
 > moddV(x)	#linewidth

+If you have optically-thick lines, you can set a thermal continuum cutoff to x K.  Note that if the molecules are coming from two different spatial regions, or are masing, the program will not handle this correctly and the overall intensity will be lower than it should be:

+> thermal = x

 If you want to see a summary of the active simulation parameters: